Large and moderate deviations for record numbers in some non-nearest neighbor random walks: Introduction

 Let $Y_k=T_{k}-T_{k-1}$ for $k\geq 1$.
 The strong Markov property of random walks implies that $Y_k$'s are i.i.d, and $A_n=\sup\left\{k, \sum\limits_{i=1}^k Y_i\leq n\right\}$.
 Namely, $\{A_n\}_{n\geq 1}$ is a discrete time renewal process with the inter--occurrence time sequence $\{Y_n\}$.
 There are many results on the theory of deviations for renewal processes or renewal reward processes.
 See, for example, Serfozo \cite{SR74}, Glynn and Whitt \cite{GW94}, Jiang \cite{J1994}, Chi \cite{C2007}, Lefevere et al. \cite{LMZ11}, Borovkov and Mogulskii \cite{BM2015}, Tsirelson \cite{T2013}, Logachov and Mogulskii \cite{LM2018}, and the references therein.
 However, these proposed approaches cannot be applied directly to our case, since most of them require constraints on moments or moment generating functions for inter-occurrence times, which are not fulfilled by $A_n$ in our situations.

-By adopting the celebrated invariance principle, one will naturally connect $A_n$ with the maximal value process $B^*(n)$ of a Brownian motion when the increments of random walk $S$ have finite variance, and conceive that we can get the LDP and MDP of $A_n$ by extending the asymptotical results for $2B^*(n)$.
-However, our results (see Theorem \ref{ldp} and Corollary \ref{thmmdp-2}) show that this method may not be optimal if it is applicable.
+By adopting the celebrated invariance principle, one may naturally connect $A_n$ with the maximal value process $B^*(n)$ of a Brownian motion when the increments of random walk $S$ have finite variance, and conceive that we can get the LDP and MDP of $A_n$ by extending the asymptotical results for $2B^*(n)$.
+However, our results (see Theorem \ref{ldp} and Corollary \ref{thmmdp-2}) show that this method would lead to wrong conjectures.
 Instead, in this paper, we investigate the LDP and MDP for $A_n$ via the deviation theory of occupation time of Markov process as well as some analysis on the related queueing models.
 This is our main contribution.

 The remainder of this paper is organized as follows.
 In Section 2, we summarize the main results of this paper, and highlight our main contributions.
-In Section 3, we provide some results for queueing models, which are ingredient for the analysis of left or right continuous random walks.
+In Section 3, we provide some results for queueing models, which are crucial for the analysis of left or right continuous random walks.
 Then we establish the LDP in Section 4 and the MDP in Section 5.
-Finally, we make some concluding remarks in Section 6.\\
+Finally, we make some concluding remarks in Section 6.